 Translated in layman’s terms: When Google started saying it was important to have current and relevant content on your website, Google meant it.
-It is now “core” to the search engine’s algorithm, and not just a passing fad.
+It is now “core” to the search engine’s algorithm and not just a passing fad.

 Where are your customers hanging out on social media?
-Whether they are on Facebook, Twitter or Instagram, you need to be there, too.
+Whether they are on Facebook, Twitter, or Instagram, you need to be there, too.
 This is where you are going to develop relationships with your customers.
 They are going to get to know, like and trust you through your interactions.

 Another big component of the digital world in 2016 is that video is flourishing.
 You can upload a video directly to Facebook, or you put it on YouTube and share it from there.
-There are advantages to both, but video is an absolute must this year.
+There are advantages to both, but the video is an absolute must this year.

 Understanding how to make adjustments in your business is easier when you break all the information down and ask, “What’s the point?”
 Google and Facebook don’t just “do” things without a strategy.
 So what are they trying to accomplish with these changes?

 In almost every update, we see a few common components.
-Practically everything ties back to providing the end user with a great experience.
+Practically everything ties back to providing the end-user with a great experience.
 It’s important to remember that you, the business owner, are not whom Google or Facebook see as their customer.
 Their customer is the regular person searching and engaging.
 Their true allegiance is to their user.

 This is why Facebook will throttle posts which are too promotional.
 Facebook knows the user doesn’t want to see it.
-This is also why businesses who are continually posting current and relevant content move up in the rankings.
+This is also why businesses that are continually posting current and relevant content move up in the rankings.